phelipetls/blog/content/_index.md

     weight: 1
 ---

-Hi 👋, I'm a front-end developer from Rio, Brazil.
+Hi 👋, I'm a front-end web developer.

-I currently work building web and mobile apps with React, React Native and TypeScript.
+I enjoy writing about web development, Linux, Neovim, terminals -- about programming in general and the tools I use to be better at it.